PROJECTS

 What We Are in Literature and Art

-My book What We Are in Literature and Art is an experiment in philosophical reading.
-It begins from a simple observation: literature and art give us complex material evidence of the experience of people.
+What We Are in Literature and Art begins from a simple observation: literature and art hand us complex material evidence of the experience of people.
 This is not a mystical, naive, or hopelessly old-fashioned claim about aesthetic works.
 The experience that literature and art let us touch, to be sure, is wildly and irreducibly complex.
-But it is an important idea that creative works—poems, novels, plays, paintings, photographs—give us evidence of the lives of persons.
-What are we?
-This book considers how aesthetic works pose this longest-standing question and become entangled in our philosophical conversations about personhood.
+But it is an important idea that creative works like poems, novels, plays, paintings, and photographs give us evidence of the lives of persons.
+They ask: What are we?

 Women and the Struggle to Think